ritika196/CareerMatch-AI/README.md

 Skills required by the job description but not detected in the resume.

+### Step 7 — Candidate Evaluation

+The overall match score is used to classify the candidate as a Strong Candidate, Potential Candidate, or Needs Improvement.

-### Step 6 — Career Recommendations
+### Step 8 — Career Recommendations

-Based on the detected skill gaps, the application provides suggestions to help the candidate improve their profile.
+The application provides improvement suggestions based on the detected skill gaps and analysis.

 ---

 ## 📊 Application Output

-CareerMatch AI provides several useful metrics and insights:
+CareerMatch AI provides:

 - Overall Match Score
 - Skill Match Score